KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/docs/worksheet/part_2.md

 1. In Atom, right click anywhere on the left side section of the screen where the "trivia-api" folder and the _package.json_ file are displayed.

 2. Select **New File** and name it _server.js_.
+   {% hint style='tip' %}
+You are creating the _server.js_ file in the "trivia-api" folder.
+You will see it right underneath _package.json_.
+   {% endhint %}

 3. In order to use a package in your project, you must require it in to the file you want to use it in.
 Typically you set a variable equal to this require statement to give it a place from which the package can be used and accessed.